 Carpal tunnel syndrome

-Caused by pressure against the median nerve, carpal tunnel syndrome causes pain, numbness, tingling, and weakness of the arm and hand.
+Caused by pressure against the median nerve, carpal tunnel syndrome causes pain, numbness, tingling, and weakness in the arm and hand.
 Laser therapy helps reduce pressure against the nerve.

-The high blood sugar levels associated with diabetes can cause long-term damage to nerves, resulting in diabetic neuropathy.
+The high blood sugar levels associated with diabetes can cause long-term nerve damage, resulting in diabetic neuropathy.

 Acute and chronic inflammation

 Inflamed tissue can press against nerves to cause pain.
 Laser therapy reduces both acute and chronic inflammation to decrease pain.

 Repetitive motions can lead to overuse injuries, such as tendinitis, runner’s knee, tennis elbow, arthritis, and other conditions that affect the joints, especially those in the hand and wrist.

 For more information about laser therapy for pain management, consult with your doctor, physical therapist, or trainer.
 The sooner you start laser therapy, the faster you can return to your routine, pain-free, active lifestyle.